HsiangHung/Machine_Learning_Note/Classification/README.md

 ## Multi-class Classification Metric

 For binary classification, a confusion matrix has two rows and two columns.
+For multi-class classification problem, we need to categorize each sample into 1 of N different classes, and in each class, we can still compute precision and recall on each class [[Boaz Shmueli-1]][Multi-Class Metrics Made Simple, Part I: Precision and Recall].

+Given P and R for each class, how can we compare performance on various classifiers?

 ## Reference